 This guide is created to help students in citing electronic information sources.
 The examples follow the Harvard referencing style.
 They have been edited from examples on the following websites:

-This guide follows the Finnish citing standard SFS 5989.
+This general guide follows the Finnish citing standard SFS 5989.
 The examples are based on the Harvard citing style.

 In the citation there should be information about the publication format: